 What is a Flight Engineer?

-Regardless, flight engineers are still widely used by the military and by companies with larger aircraft.
+Flight engineers are also widely used by the military and by companies with larger aircraft.
 This is because military aircraft use the most recent technology, operate under different systems than commercial airlines, and are at higher risk of attack or mechanical problems.
 Certain countries also have laws requiring all three and four engine airplanes to carry a licensed flight engineer.

 What does a Flight Engineer do?